rmariano/itarch/posts/europython-2016-remarks.rst

 Tuesday started with the keynote by P. Hildebrant, presenting how Disney uses several technologies, including Python, as support for movies and productions.
 It was very good and enlightening to see an endeavour of such extent with Python.
-After that, during morning I attended a workshop about Async web development, with several Python technologies for doing asynchronous computation.
+After that, during morning I attended a workshop about Async web development, `with several Python technologies for doing asynchronous computation <https://github.com/rmariano/async-web-dev>`_.

 During the afternoon, I watched several great talks, including "Protect you users with Circuit Breakers", and several other good ones, closing with the lightning talks.